Sunday, April 11

 Please keep in mind, space savers are banned in the South End.

-We prioritize clearing main routes — like Commonwealth, Hyde Park, and Blue Hill Avenues — so emergency vehicles can get to schools, hospitals, and homes quickly.
+We prioritize clearing roads and main routes — such as Blue Hill, Commonwealth, and Hyde Park Avenues — so emergency vehicles can best navigate the City.
+We anticipate clearing protected bike lanes within 24 hours after the end of the snow fall.
 If you think your street was missed by a plow, let us know by submitting a request to 311.

 In Boston and many other cities, local and state governments work together to care for streets.
 When there’s snow, highways like I-93 are cleared by the Massachusetts Department of Transportation (MassDOT).
 Parkways, like the Jamaicaway, Storrow Drive, and Morrissey Boulevard, are cleared by the Massachusetts Department of Conservation and Recreation (MassDCR).